Alessiodoor/Dynamic-programming/README.md

-# dynamic_programming
+# Dynamic programming
-Some programs about sequence problems
+Some programs about sequence problems solve with dynamic programming approch.

+## Description
+This repository contains the algorithms to solve the following problems:

+* Knapsack
+* lcs (Longest Common Subsequenc)
+* lcs ordered
+* subsequence
+* weighted_interval_scheduling